People's renewed appreciation of the outdoors has brought a significant boost in outdoor furniture sales.

 Product customization enhances the shopping experience even further by ensuring customers get a chance to visualize furniture pieces in different configurations.
 Fortunoff’s PDPs are also enriched with product specifications, recommendations, and reviews.

 The overall product page experience is pleasant and informative.
-Implementing more features, such as a 360 viewer, 4K zoom, and augmented reality, would definitely improve the 3D visualization process for customers.
+Implementing more features, such as a 360 viewer, 4K zoom, and augmented reality, would definitely improve the furniture shopping process for customers.

 The next chapter for outdoor furniture businesses